Wayne Messmer

 In the mid-1980s, Messmer was the newscaster/sidekick on WYTZ (Z-95) Radio's "Barsky Morning Show.
 He also was heard as the mid-day news anchor on WLS 890 AM.
 Since November 2011, he has hosted a jazz radio program Sunday evenings on 90.9fm WDCB Public Radio, the Wayne Messmer Radio Show.

 For many years, he also sang for the Chicago Blackhawks, Chicago White Sox, Chicago Bears and Chicago Sting.
 In January, 1991, when Messmer sang at the NHL All-Star Game at Chicago Stadium, he was nearly drowned out by cheers from the sellout crowd, mainly in support of the U.S. troops that had entered the Gulf War just days prior.
 Messmer also frequently performs the Anthem with his wife Kathleen.
 Messmer also sang at the 2016 World Series at Wrigley Field between the Cleveland Indians and the Chicago Cubs.

 Messmer's performance of the Anthem has always concluded with his trademark flourish on the final word "Brave" in which he concludes on the dominant note (5th).
 This trademark ending has frequently been copied by other singers.

-In April 1994, Messmer was shot in the throat outside a West Side, Chicago restaurant.
+On April 9, 1994, Messmer was shot in the throat outside a Near West Side, Chicago restaurant.
 He survived the incident and after months of therapy continued his career as a singer and announcer.
 However, this incident prevented him from being able to sing the anthem for the final six Blackhawks home games at Chicago Stadium before its closing.
 A recording of Messmer singing was used instead for these games.

-On October 14, 1994 he sang the national anthem at the Rosemont Horizon (now Allstate Arena) introducing the Chicago Wolves and the IHL to Chicago.
+On October 14, 1994, he sang the national anthem at the Rosemont Horizon (now Allstate Arena) introducing the Chicago Wolves and the IHL to Chicago.
 It was his first public performance since being shot.
 However, he was fired by the Blackhawks for working for another team, despite the fact that the Blackhawks were not playing due to the NHL's lockout.
 The Blackhawks would allow him to sing the anthem one last time at the Hawks' first home game at United Center on January 25, 1995.

+On July 7, 2024, he sang The Star-Spangled Banner before the NASCAR Cup Series race at the Chicago street race.

 Academically, he has earned degrees from Illinois Wesleyan University (B.M.E.), Loyola University Chicago (M.Ed.) and LaSalle University (Ph.D.)

 Messmer is also a Certified Speaking Professional, as recognized by the National Speakers Association, delivering a powerful keynote message of courage and conviction entitled "The Spirit of a Champion," drawn from his own personal life story.